Bryant hosts Boonyasith and UMBC

 UMBC Retrievers (10-6, 1-1 America East) at Bryant Bulldogs (10-5, 1-1 America East)

-The Retrievers have gone 1-1 against America East opponents.
-UMBC ranks third in the America East with 15.2 assists per game led by Craig Beaudion averaging 3.5.

-The Bulldogs and Retrievers match up Sunday for the first time in America East play this season.

-TOP PERFORMERS: Sherif Kenney is shooting 37.8% from beyond the arc with 2.5 made 3-pointers per game for the Bulldogs, while averaging 16.7 points and 3.3 assists.
-Charles Pride is averaging 14.3 points and 6.5 rebounds over the past 10 games for Bryant.
+TOP PERFORMERS: Sherif Kenney is averaging 16.7 points and 3.3 assists for the Bulldogs.
+Charles Pride is averaging 14.3 points over the last 10 games for Bryant.

-Beaudion is averaging 5.9 points and 3.5 assists for the Retrievers.
-Colton Lawrence is averaging 13.8 points and 4.1 rebounds while shooting 42.9% over the last 10 games for UMBC.
+Colton Lawrence is averaging 13.8 points for the Retrievers.
+Boonyasith is averaging 12.3 points and 3.1 assists over the last 10 games for UMBC.

 LAST 10 GAMES: Bulldogs: 6-4, averaging 76.2 points, 34.2 rebounds, 13.3 assists, 6.1 steals and 3.7 blocks per game while shooting 44.2% from the field.
 Their opponents have averaged 73.5 points per game.